NexWan/euroscrapper/readme.md

 - Generate a JSON file
 - Generate e CSV file.

+### NOTE FOR WINDOWS
+I'm not entirely sure if this works in windows, it worked in windows 11 but idk about the rest lol

 ## How to install
-~~At the moment this scrapper just works with any Unix OS, Windows is not yet supported. ~~ Apparently it works with windows (?)
-I'm not sure yet since I've only tested it on windows 11 and it worked fine.

 In order to install you need to do
 ```sh
 git clone https://github.com/NexWan/euroscrapper